Afcon 2021: ‘Let the authorities decide’ - Eguavoen leaves Nigeria future open to NFF

 Eguavoen told the media: “You should understand that I am the interim coach and the technical director of the Nigeria Football Federation.

-“What will happen is that I will go back to my job and let the authorities decide what need to be done.”
+“What will happen is that I will go back to my job and let the authorities decide what needs to be done.”

 Prior to the Super Eagles early exit at Afcon 2021, Nigerians had expressed their desire to see the African football icon continue in that capacity having recorded victories against Egypt, Sudan and Guinea-Bissau.

-GOAL asked the NFF Director of Communications Ademola Olajire if the country’s football ruling body will ask the former Gent and K.V.
-Kortrijk defender to continue as head coach should he lead Nigeria to a fourth African triumph: he said: “We are taking things one step at a time and we still have four matches to play.
+GOAL asked the NFF Director of Communications Ademola Olajire if the country’s football ruling body will ask the former Gent and KV Kortrijk defender to continue as head coach should he lead Nigeria to a fourth African triumph: and he answered: “We are taking things one step at a time and we still have four matches to play.

 “It’s just another day, another team and another strategy.